 Guest speakers offer first-hand knowledge with inside tips and personal experience.
-This fun and exciting program is one you won’t want to miss.
+This fun and exciting Course is one you won’t want to miss.

-The Program introduces the student to the planning of interiors through drafting the space on paper and portfolio presentation.
-The student is taken through the steps of designing a home from initial spaceplanning, furniture selection, window treatments, Upon successful completion of the Certificate Program, the student will receive a Certificate in
+The Course introduces the student to the planning of interiors through drafting the space on paper and portfolio presentation.
+The student is taken through the steps of designing a home from initial spaceplanning, furniture selection, window treatments, Upon successful completion of the Certificate Course, the student will receive a Certificate in